apache/nuttx/configs/open1788/README.txt

        You will also have to disable SD card support to use this test.
 The SD card detect (CD) signal is on P0[13].
 This signal is shared.
 It is also used for MOSI1 and USB_UP_LED.
 The CD pin may be disconnected.
        There is a jumper on board that enables the CD pin.
+OR, you can simply remove the SD module so that it does not drive the CD pin.

        CONFIG_LPC17_GPDMA=n                : No DMA
        CONFIG_ARCH_DMA=n